/aide:plan — Plan Phase

 Checklist

-- Read the complete intent spec (
+- Read the intent spec (

 study-playbookskill — naming conventions, folder structure, patterns to follow and anti-patterns to avoid - Scan the target module and its neighbors to understand what already exists — existing helpers to reuse, existing patterns to match, folders already in place